sveawebpay/opencart-module/README.md

 * Locate _Svea part payment_ in the list, choose _install_ and then _edit_:
 * Set _geo zone_ and _sort order_ according to your preferences.
 * Set _testmode_ and _status_ to enabled.
-* Also set_order status_ and _auto deliver order_ according to your preferences.
+* Also set _order status_ and _auto deliver order_ according to your preferences.
 * Fill out the required fields _username, password_ and _client no_.
 In an production environment, use your Svea account credentials for the desired locales and payment methods.
 For testing, make sure to use the supplied test account credentials.
 * The field _min. amount_ must match the corresponding setting in Svea admin.

 #### Svea Card Payment
 * In OpenCart admin panel, browse to _extensions -> payments_.
 * Locate _Svea card payment_ in the list, choose _install_ and then _edit_:
-* Set _order status_ to complete TODO -- would anyone have reason to change this?
-See also above payment methods?
+* Set _order status_ according to your preferences.
 * Set _geo zone_ and _sort order_ according to your preferences.
 * Set _testmode_ and _status_ to enabled.
 * Fill out the required fields _merchant id_ and _secret word_.
 There are two tabs for each locale, _test_ and _prod_.
 For _prod_, use your Svea account credentials corresponding to country in question.
 For _test_, make sure to use the supplied test account credentials.

+![Card payment settings] (https://github.com/sveawebpay/opencart-module/raw/master/docs/image/CardPayment.png "Invoice fee additional settings")

 #### Svea Direct Payment
-TODO
+* In OpenCart admin panel, browse to _extensions -> payments_.
+* Locate _Svea card payment_ in the list, choose _install_ and then _edit_:
+* Set _order status_ according to your preferences.
+* Set _geo zone_ and _sort order_ according to your preferences.
+* Set _testmode_ and _status_ to enabled.
+* Fill out the required fields _merchant id_ and _secret word_.
+There are two tabs for each locale, _test_ and _prod_.
+For _prod_, use your Svea account credentials corresponding to country in question.
+For _test_, make sure to use the supplied test account credentials.

 ##Localisation and additional OpenCart configuration requirements